-The VibroSculpt is a device that claims to burn fat through vibration applied to the skin.
-The device rotates at a speed of 2,600 revolutions per minute (RPM), and the brand claims this can provide benefits from reduced waist circumference to flatter abs to minimized cellulite.
+The VibroSculpt is a device sold by a company called B2C Response that's used to burn fat through vibration applied to the skin.
+The device rotates at a speed of 2,600 revolutions per minute (RPM), and the brand claims this can provide benefits ranging from reduced waist circumference to flatter abs to minimized cellulite.

-We find this lack of medical citations or research to be a red flag about the company, and we recommend that consumers generally avoid products making bold health or aesthetic claims without making any attempt to prove those claims.
+We find this lack of medical citations to be a red flag about the company, and we recommend that consumers avoid products making bold health or aesthetic claims without making any attempt to prove those claims.

-Most medical devices for improving skin, like the SolaWave, at least link to a few medical trials suggesting how or why the product will work.
+Most medical device brands for skincare that we've reviewed, like the SolaWave, at least link to a few clinical trials on their website suggesting how or why the product should work.